-- Family affair: Sometimes the true family business is being entrepreneurial rather than the activity that created the family’s wealth.
+- Family affair: Sometimes, the true family business is being entrepreneurial rather than the activity that created the family’s wealth.
 Jim has helped more than one family through that transition, including a former publisher that after the sale of that business created, with Jim’s aid, family-operated real estate and service businesses.

 - Grow your own replacement: The owners of a manufacturing company worked with Jim to create a plan for enabling emerging leaders in that firm to take over operational responsibility and eventually ownership of the company.
 The plan has been so successful that the first round of replacements has since been replaced themselves.

 - Poster kids: After observing Jim help her husband sell his company, Jim was asked by the wife to sell her travel-related business.
-After several years of travelling and enjoying the proceeds of those sales, together they asked Jim to help them with a Hawaiian real estate opportunity for them to develop (including building their own dream home).
+After several years of traveling and enjoying the proceeds of those sales, together they asked Jim to help them with a Hawaiian real estate opportunity for them to develop (including building their own dream home).

 - Serial entrepreneur: In the transaction world, a lawyer sometimes has to pause to remember if his client is the buyer or seller.
 Jim has had to take that a step further with one advertising-related client with whom he has completed the buy-grow-sell cycle more than once.